-We have left perhaps the most important technique for the end of this presentation, which is best performed only after we have become familiar with all the previous forms of lucid dreaming and after we have mastered all the abilities and mechanisms of a dream.
-The performance itself is known in the occult milieu as the “Body of Light.”
-Although it has been known for centuries in various forms and in various cultures, we will mention the one performed in the Hermetic Order of the Golden Dawn.
+We have left perhaps the most important technique, which is best performed only after we have become familiar with all the previous forms of lucid dreaming and after we have mastered all the mechanisms of a dream.
+The performance itself is known in the occult milieu as the “Body of Light technique.”
+Although it has been known for centuries in various forms and cultures, we will mention the one performed in the Hermetic Order of the Golden Dawn.

-Success in the complete transfer of consciousness to the astral body is something that is very rare in occult work, and it can be said that this technique is both simple and impossible to perform, especially if by success we mean complete transmission of consciousness in the same way as we did in previous techniques.
+Success in the complete transfer of consciousness to the astral body is something that is very rare in occult work, and it can be said that this technique is both simple and impossible to perform, especially if by the success we mean complete transmission of consciousness in the same way as we did in previous techniques.
 There are several elements here that simply prevent such transmission, and as long as these elements are present, this exercise will be nothing more than a mere visualization exercise, which in the end is not such an inconvenient thing.
 In fact, there are two important elements that many Aspirants do not pay attention to, and those seem to be the most important causes of failure.

 The first element is the timing of the technique because, in too many cases, the technique is performed during the day or, in the worst case, at bedtime, when our brains are simply destined to fail in lucid dreaming experiences.
 We need the early morning, when the brain is intoxicated with hormones that build the reality of dreaming and when consciousness is so far away from that in the waking state.
 The ideal time would be after 6 hours of sleep or an hour before we normally wake up.
 This depends on whether the individual has a waking-up routine or has a different schedule each day – when it is more appropriate to apply the first option of 6 hours of sleep.